vcelkamajka/ToolKit/README.md

 ⭐ **Titration Curve:** Used to read a .csv file of volume and pH - this allows the user then to smooth the curve via a Savitzky-Golay filter or with a spline.
 This then generates a first and second derivative which finds the equivalent point(s).
 If pKa values are known, an ideal species plot can also be made.

 **MiniPy:** Used to perform various statistical tests (t-test, anova, post-hoc...).
 Can also generate distribution plots, box-plots, normality tests, etc.,

+⭐ **PhD File Sorter:** Used to a) rename any files using metadata (if PDF) and also, b) redirect downloads to a different folder for sorting.